 I like these questions!

 Many answers to questions come with conditions.
-Its OK to eat
+Its OK to eat pork if,

 1. Your eating does not offend anyone else.
 See 1 Cor.
 8: 1-13